Célébration en montagne savoyarde

 Craftsmanship at the Heart of Gatherings

-Festivals are also a privileged time to admire rare trades.
-Savoy is full of talents showcased at artisanal fairs:
+Festivals are also the ideal time to admire rare trades.
+Savoie is full of talents showcased at artisanal fairs:

 • Luthiers and Wool Spinners: Guardians of the sounds and materials of the past.